joel515/CourseProject/README.md

-# CS410 Course Project - CPLSA
+# CS410 Course Project - FC-CPLSA

 ## Background ##
 This project attempts to duplicate the *Temporal-Author-Topic* analysis in section 4.1 of the paper [*A Mixture Model for Contextual Text Mining (KDD 2006)*](https://github.com/joel515/CourseProject/blob/main/kdd06-mix.pdf) by Qiaozhu Mei and ChengXiang Zhai.
 This model replicates the **fixed-coverage contextual mixture model (FC-CPLSA)** covered in section 3.2 of the research paper.
 The FC-CPLSA model is a specialized version of the CPLSA mixture model where the coverage over different contexts remains fixed.